praekeltfoundation/locust/README.rst

 TEST_LOGIN_PATH
     This is a path of the auth url, defaults to `/users/login`

+TEST_LOGOUT_PATH
+    This is a path of the auth url, defaults to `/users/logout`

 TEST_CSRFTOKEN_APPEND
     Variable to determine whether the script should retrieve and inject a csrf token in the login request defaults to `True`